Beam Imaging and Luminosity Calibration: Introduction

-This paper is organized as follows: In Section~\ref{vdmCorrStudy} the impact of dependencies on the standard VdM scan method is studied.
-In Section~\ref{2dbeamimaging} a new approach to reconstruct the beam-shapes is introduced and tested on simulated beam-beam scans.
-In Section~\ref{biasregression}, a potential bias on the beam overlap estimation is studied and a correction based on a specific regression is applied.
+This paper is organized as follows: In Section~\ref{vdmCorrStudy} the impact of correlations on the standard vdM scan method is studied.
+In Section~\ref{2dbeamimaging} a new approach to reconstruct the beam shapes is introduced and tested on simulated beam-beam scans.
+In Section~\ref{biasregression} a potential bias on the beam overlap estimation is studied and a correction based on a specific regression is applied.
+The conclusions are summarized in Section 5.